A Partner Recruitment Plant Formula that Equals Revenue Growth.

-Although some vendors use their own partner profiling strategy as a tool to evaluate their existing partners, partner profiling is widely used for identifying and selecting the right partners in the partner recruitment plan.
+Partner profiling is widely used by vendors for identifying and selecting the right partners in the partner recruitment plan.
+However, some vendors use their own partner profiling strategy as a tool to evaluate their existing partners.
 Vendors know the importance of working with partners who successfully sell their products.
 Generally, vendors seek partners who possess the proficiency and competencies necessary to thrive and grow revenue.
-So before a partnership is formed – or an existing partnership examined – vendors need to take the time to invest and build a partner recruitment plan.
+So before a partnership is formed or an existing partnership examined vendors need to take the time to invest and build a partner recruitment plan.
 This plan is then used to calculate the impact each and every partner will have or has had on their organization’s growth.

 As you can see below, creating an ideal partner profile falls right in the middle of a partner recruitment plan:

 So, let’s take a closer look at how each component in the partner recruitment plan equation above contributes to an organization’s revenue growth.

 1- Ideal Target Buyer Profile:

 A target buyer profile is based on a set of attributes that categorizes the type of people who are more likely to purchase a product.

 The criteria for differentiating categories of buyers are usually based on:

 In the partner recruitment plan, creating a buyer profile allows vendors to understand what types of channel partners they need to recruit.
 This first piece of the partner recruitment plan helps vendors to prepare these partners for meeting the target buyers’ needs.
 Once a vendor has established their target buyer profile, they can then start their partner recruiting process.
 This will help vendors in finding partners that are suitable to offer their customers what they really want in the most cost-effective manner.